-With the JSON array transformation feature, you can take advantage of better analysis controls for the JSON properties that users want the most.
+With the JSON array transformation feature, you can take advantage of more granular JSON properties for filtering to improve the usability for user analytics.

-If you create an object group and select an Array Flatten Depth value other than Unlimited, some of the JSON content might be indexed as an native JSON blob.
+If you create an object group and select an Array Flatten Depth value other than Unlimited, some of the JSON array content will be indexed as a native JSON string value.
 As an example, using the same CloudTrail log file, if you create an object group of either expansion method and you specify an Array Flatten Depth of None, the resulting nested

 Records object is flattened into a

-Records column that contains the native JSON structure concatenated as a string, for example:
+Records column that contains all the native JSON structure concatenated as a string, for example: